hikarukujo/gallery/README.md

 #### Step 1: Install the Custom Node in ComfyUI

+1. From this repository, locate the `custom_nodes/auto_log_workflows.py` file in the project structure.
-1. Place the `auto_log_workflows.py` file inside your ComfyUI `custom_nodes` directory:
+2. Copy this file to your ComfyUI `custom_nodes` directory:
    ```
    Your_ComfyUI_Folder/custom_nodes/auto_log_workflows.py
    ```
-2. Restart ComfyUI.
+3. Restart ComfyUI.
 The logger will now be active and will automatically save workflows to `Your_ComfyUI_Folder/input/workflow_logs_success/`.

 > **⭐ Important Note on Existing Files:** The workflow logging will only apply to images and videos generated **after** you have installed the `auto_log_workflows.py` node.
 >